ibm-js/deliteful/docs/LinearLayout.md

 ### Security

 This widget has no specific security concern.
-Refer to `delite/Widget` documentation for general security advice on this base class that `deliteful/LinearLayout` is using.
+Refer to `delite/Widget` documentation for general security advice on this base class that LinearLayout is using.

 ### Browser Support

 This widget supports all supported browsers except Internet Explorer 9.